FabricMC/fabric-docs/develop/blocks/blockstates.md

 @[code](@/reference/latest/src/main/resources/assets/fabric-docs-reference/blockstates/prismarine_lamp.json)

 ::: tip
-Dont forget to add an [Item Model Description](../items/first-item#creating-the-item-model-description) for the block so that it will show in the inventory!
+Don't forget to add an [Item Model Description](../items/first-item#creating-the-item-model-description) for the block so that it will show in the inventory!
 :::

 ---